 Bachelor of Science in Nursing (BSN)

-The BSN program at the University of Tennessee Health Science Center prepares students for initial licensure as registered nurses.
+The Accelerated BSN program at the University of Tennessee Health Science Center prepares students for initial licensure as registered nurses.
 Graduates provide care throughout the lifespan; design, manage, and coordinate care across environments.
 In addition to providing care to those who are ill, graduates are involved in health promotion and clinical prevention, and population based health care.
 As the first professional degree in nursing, the BSN also provides for advanced studies at the masters or doctoral level.

 BSN Program Outcomes